4ashutosh98/Search-Engine-LLM-app/README.md

 This project is configured to deploy to Hugging Face Spaces using GitHub Actions.
 The workflow in `.github/workflows/main.yaml` automatically syncs the repository to Hugging Face when changes are pushed to the main branch.

 ### Live Application
-The app is currently deployed and accessible at: [https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app](https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app)
+The app is currently deployed and accessible at: [Hugging Face Spaces](https://huggingface.co/spaces/ashutoshchoudhari/Search-Engine-LLM-app)

 ### Local Development
 For local development, you can use: